What is this site for?

 -

-Part of the British Computer Society, in conjunction with Bletchley Park Museum of Computing (TNMOC) and others
+Part of the British Computer Society, in conjunction with Bletchley Park Museum of Computing and others

 -